 Use the software at YOUR OWN RISK.

 It is the user's responsibility to obey all applicable laws.
 The developer or Encripto AS assume no liability, and are not responsible for any misuse or damage caused by the software.

 Do not download or use the software, if you do not agree with such license terms and conditions.

-Maligno is an open source penetration testing tool that serves Metasploit payloads.
+Maligno is an open source penetration testing tool written in Python that serves Metasploit payloads.
 It generates shellcode with msfvenom and transmits it over HTTP or HTTPS.
-The shellcode is encrypted with AES and encoded with Base64 prior to transmission.
+The shellcode is encrypted with AES and encoded prior to transmission.

 This is a Proof of Concept (PoC) that illustrates a command injection vulnerability affecting Inteno DG301 residential gateways, discovered by Juan J. Güelfo at Encripto AS.